 Before you wrap up any check-in call, we recommend that you take a minute to ask if the customer has any feedback about your products or the store:

 I wanted to take the opportunity to check if you have any notes or feedback about your last purchases or using the website.
 We’re always looking for opportunities to improve your experience.

-Customer check-in calls are a fantastic way to discuss concerns with new customers and to keep repeat buyers happy.
+The customer check-in call is a fantastic way to discuss concerns with new customers and to keep repeat buyers happy.
 When it comes to wholesale e-commerce, ensuring that you get repeat business is essential to your store’s growth.
 Making a quick call every once in a while to your best customers will help ensure that you don’t lose them to your competitors.

-If you’re not sure what to talk about during a check-in call, here are some quick notes to help you lead the conversation:
+If you’re not sure what to talk about during a check-in call, here are some quick tips to help you lead the conversation:

 Do you have any questions about how to make a customer check-in call?
 Let’s talk about them in the comments section below!